-The following links bring you to Articles on EMFs written by Oram Miller, BBEC.
+The following links bring you to Articles on EMFs written by Oram Miller, BBEC, EMRS.
 They discuss the four types of EMFs that the building biology profession recognizes.
 These four types of EMFs are:

-2. 60 Hz AC Electric Field EMFs from house wires, which affect us primarily when we sleep.
-To view two articles on electric fields, click on the third and fourth articles below.
+2. 60 Hz AC Electric Field EMFs from house wiring and plastic AC cords, particularly in sleeping ares.
+To read the articles, click on the links for the third and fourth articles below.

 New: Here is a video of Oram with an introduction to EMFs, recorded on August 6, 2014:

 To view information and links on how to select and purchase EMF meters and instruments so that you can take your own EMF measurements of these four types of EMFs, click here.
 In particular, you will find the following:

 To print out a handout on how to rewire lamps and other appliances with a shielded, grounded cord so that you can eliminate day and evening time electric field exposure, click here.
 Order the shielded cord mentioned in the handout and take it and your lamp to a local small appliance repair shop.
 I mention one such a shop located in Santa Monica in the handout for those in the Los Angeles area.

 Eight articles have appeared in the series so far.
 Four articles appeared on their blog in 2010.
 The remainder have appeared every few months since September 2012.